Sampling using Adaptive Regenerative Processes

-For Adaptive Restore we have $\P[\pkap < 18.5] \approx 0.9999$ and $\E[\pkap(X)] \approx 1.4$.
-Thus Adaptive Restore reduces both the necessary truncation level and average regeneration rate by a factor of 10.
-However, simulation runs indicate that convergence of the Adaptive process for this $d=25$ posterior is slow.
-Though $\mu_t$ does not need to adapt to account for skew so much, it still needs to change significantly so that it is centred correctly---this is harder in higher dimensions.
+For adaptive Restore we have $\P[\pkap < 18.5] \approx 0.9999$.
+Thus adaptive Restore reduces the necessary truncation level of the regeneration rate by a factor of less than 4.
+Simulation runs indicate that convergence of the adaptive process for this $d=25$ posterior is slow.
+In particular, we found that the process had still not converged after a simulation time of $T=10^7$, which took about an hour of wall-clock time.
+Though $\mu_t$ does not need to adapt to account for skew so much, it still needs to change significantly so that it is centred correctly -- this is harder in higher dimensions.